xylophonez/urbit-visor/guides/building-urbit-web-apps/README.md

 To reiterate, Urbit Visor is framework agnostic.
 You can use it in whatever project you desire as long as you can import javascript dependencies.

 Existing apps already exist using React and Svelte, but any other framework, or even vanilla JS should work fine.
-This guide will assume you are building a React app, but the general logic does not change much at all no matter what you're using.
+This guide will assume you are building a React app, but the general logic does not change much no matter what you're using.

 To improve the developer experience, Urbit Visor exposes a few TypeScript types for type safety.
-In this guide we will be using TypeScript, so if you're not, just ignore the type annotations.
+In this guide we will be using TypeScript, but if you're not, feel free to ignore the type annotations.

 As mentioned earlier, we will be creating a simple note-taking Urbit web app which will be called `urbit-notes`.
 Let's create the base boilerplate for your project using `create-react-app`: